 Grimmjow doesn't give up continue his battle against Ichigo, despite he has already lost to him.
 Badly injured, transformed back to his weaker form, he still tries to attack Ichigo.
 Until Nnoitra attacks him with his big freaking weapon.
 Grimmjow survives.

 Nnoitra himself as well.
 Due to his nature as a Blood KnightDeath Seeker, he won't stop attacking his opponent until one of them dies.
 He's scared from Kenpachi several times during the battle, but it doesn't prevent him to attack his enemy.
 Just telling this Espada that the fight is over and walking away, after you just cut four of his six hands off (in the manga) and sliced him from his shoulder to his chest, just pushes Nnoitra's Berserk Button.

-Baraggan, even when he is dying, still tries to kill Aizen and throws his axe at him.
+Baraggan, even when he's dying and his body is dissolving away, still tries to kill Aizen by throwing his axe at him.

-Sui-Feng loses her left arm by Baraggan, but that doesn't make her surrender.
-She even uses her Bankai twice, despite her limit is once in three days.
+Sui-Feng loses her left arm to Baraggan, but that doesn't make her surrender.
+She even uses her Bankai twice, despite her limit being once in three days.

 Son Goku.
 Before the Cell Saga, he didn't know the meaning of the word surrender!
 And even when he did then, it was because he knew what he was doing.
 However, the greatest example was fighting Kid Buu at Super Saiyan 3, which consumes a hell of a lot of energy.
 As intense as the fight was, Goku was losing energy...and fast.
 He finally collapses from exhaustion, leaving Vegeta, to take his place in the fight instead.
 It was for five minutes, or less and Vegeta found himself nearly killed only for Goku to save him and transform into Super Saiyan 3 again, and battle him.